The Flow Model At Work: Understanding Productivity And Engagement

 Background On Flow at Work

 In the workplace, achieving flow leads to greater productivity, creativity, and job satisfaction.
-We hear this from customers that regularly use our corporate, employee, and leadership courses.
+We hear this from customers who regularly use our corporate, employee, and leadership courses.

 Workers in flow get more done in less time and feel energized by their work.

-Managers who understand the flow model can help employees structure their tasks and environment to enable more frequent flow states.
+Managers who understand the flow model can help employees structure their tasks and environment for more frequent flow states.

 Using The Flow Model For Success At Work